Dr. Melissa

 Spring 2025–present

-Mika joined the Zastrow lab in spring 2025 and is studying roles of metals in Lactobacillus gut bacteria.
+Mika is a rising junior majoring in Public Health.
+She joined the Zastrow lab in spring 2025 and is studying roles of metals in Lactobacillus gut bacteria.
+In her free time she likes to sew, powerlift, and hang out with friends.

 Joshua Quach